Sparados API Documentation

 }

-The returned userId should be stored by the partner and used when creating a card through POST /secure/cards/.
+The returned id should be stored by the partner as userId and used when creating a card through POST /secure/cards/.

 To issue a new virtual card for an existing user, use: